-Students explore a range of visual arts and art forms such as painting, drawing, printmaking, sculpture, ceramics, photography, video, filmmaking, design, crafts, and architecture.
-The study of visual arts includes research of artists and their artworks, visual arts, and techniques as well as practical projects.
+Students explore a range of visual arts and art forms such as painting, drawing, printmaking, sculpture,

 In addition to the work in class, student document the processes they use in developing practical work in a Visual Arts Process Diary (VAPD).
 Homework will take the form of a research assignment and you will have an end of semester test.
 For safety reasons, students are required to wear appropriate shoes as stated in the school's uniform policy.